acmnewbies/SBU-AI-Challenge/README.md

 # SBU-AI-Challenge
-Codes for Shahid Beheshti Univieristy's next AI Challenge.
+Codes for some AI challenge we're working on.